Insiders: How to Reduce Your Agency Budget

-When it’s difficult to plan, it’s tempting to just eliminate budgets, especially for marketing and PR agencies.
+When it’s challenging to plan, it’s tempting to just eliminate budgets, especially for marketing and PR agencies.
+Volatile environments are nerve-wracking.
 In the short term, that might seem like a negotiable expense that’s fairly easy to eliminate.
 But if you’re working well with an agency, eliminating them will cost you more time and money in the long run, not to mention the costs associated with reduced awareness and sales.
 Instead of eliminating Most agency owners can show you why cutting back on marketing and PR will damage your brand, but what insider tips do agencies give to their existing clients when economics requires a marketing shift?
-For this article, we called on some of the most respected mid-size agencies in the United States and asked them what strategies they use to reduce agency budgets, so you can ask your own agency to help you.
+For this article, we called on some of the most respected mid-size agencies in the United States and asked them what strategies they use to reduce agency budgets, so you can ask your agency to help you.

 Discuss your plans with the agency upfront.
 Getting strategic advice early in the process will help you avoid wasting the implementation budget later.
 Measure twice, cut once. – Karl Sakas, Sakas & Company

 Sakas, who uses his years in the agency world to consult with growing agencies today, suggests involving your agency at the highest strategic level from the onset to reduce agency budgets.
 Agency strategists may cost more hourly, but a deep, collaborative strategic understanding saves hundreds of wasted implementation hours, not to mention emergency charges.
 Sometimes there is this idea that withholding information from your agency will give you an edge in negotiations.
 But if your agency is really on your side, and really approaches the relationship as a partner, then that strategy could cost you.
 Most agencies can help you prioritize and refine a strategy to fit your budget during a recession.